lydiatliu/lydiatliu.github.io/projects.md

 ### Selected Talks

 * **Minding the actionability gap of predictions in responsible AI: lessons from education**
-  * TTIC Wokrshop on Data-Driven Decision Processes: From Theory to Practice, Chicago, IL.
+  * TTIC Workshop on Data-Driven Decision Processes: From Theory to Practice, Chicago, IL.
 Aug 2024.
   * Tucker Holland Seminar, Educational Testing Service, Princeton, NJ.
 May 2024.
   * Columbia Business School Workshop on _Challenges in Operationalizing Responsible AI_, New York, NY.
 Oct, 2023.